WZWren/night-sentry/README.md

 users of active crime alerts in the area, to warn users of previous crimes that might have happened in the area.

+\- For example, A user living in the neighbourhood could creates a post to share about his/her experience last night about a sighting of an arson seen nearby when he/she was on their way home.

 \- A live map linked to the Google Maps API will show where the active crime alerts are, and would also show where close contacts are sending their distress signals from.